-In it’s fourth year Escena Erasmus began with a new program of theatre, culture and rural tourism: ‘Las Europas Menudes- Las Pequeñas Europas’ which was in collaboration with the Cultural Area of the Council of Valencia, the vice rectors of Culture and Equality and International Relations and Co-operation of the Univeristy of Valencia and which had the support of the the Vice rector of Participation and Territorial Projection.
-Within this new program, the new show; ‘The Passengers, (A midsummer’s night dream)’ written by Anna Mari and Daniel torso and directed by Panchi Vivò, travelled to eight villages within the province of Valencia (Petrés, Otos, Carrícola, Alfara de la Baronia, Aras de los Olmos, Sot de Chera, Sellent y Benigànim) and also participated in the Festival of the Summer at the University of Gandia.
+In its fourth year Escena Erasmus began with a new theatre, culture and rural tourism program: ‘Las Europas Menudes- Las Pequeñas Europas’ in collaboration with the Cultural Area of the Council of Valencia, the vice-rectors of Culture and Equality and International Relations and Co-operation of the Univeristy of Valencia.
+It also had the support of the Vice-rector of Participation and Territorial Projection.
+Within this new program, the new show; ‘The Passengers, (A midsummer’s night dream)’ written by Anna Marí and Daniel Tormo and directed by Panchi Vivò, travelled to eight villages within the province of Valencia (Petrés, Otos, Carrícola, Alfara de la Baronia, Aras de los Olmos, Sot de Chera, Sellent y Benigànim) and participated in the Festival of the Summer at the University of Gandia.
 This tour had an audience of more than 2,300 people.
-The first show was performed in claustro of the cultural centre ‘La Nau’ had and audience of more than 600, and was transmitted on the university livestream, on the channel MediaUni.
+The first show was performed in the Claustro of the cultural centre ‘La Nau’ , it had audience of more than 600 people, and it was transmitted on the university livestream, on the channel MediaUni.

 As for the course of Escena Erasmus, the auditions had more than two hundred applicants representing more than nineteen countries within Europe and six in South America.
 Once the selection ended, twenty-three students were selected, representing fourteen European countries.
 During the academic year, Escena Erasmus carried out the show ‘Y cambiamos de vida’ (And we change the life,) with Grecian texts and songs as well as the show ‘Una Europa de las personas y la cultura’ (A Europe of people and culture,) which was presented at the ‘Campus of excellence VLC, in the faculty of philology in February 2013.